aidev9/tuts/pydantic-ai-masterclass/1-introduction/README.md

 ## Overview

+Welcome to the **[PydanticAI Masterclass](https://www.youtube.com/playlist?list=PL2yl5VopECya-fXbIKlGbkv8qgTFVsfwO)**!
+This series explores the core features of **PydanticAI**, a robust framework for building effective AI agents using simple Python code.
+In this tutorial, we’ll focus on **how to create simple agents** through multiple examples with a variety of LLMs.
+By the end of this session, you'll have the tools and confidence to craft agents tailored to your specific needs.

 PydanticAI is a Python framework designed to simplify the process of creating robust and efficient AI agents.
 Developed by the team behind the popular Pydantic library, it offers powerful tools for building production-ready agent systems while leveraging Python's core strengths.

 This repository serves as a companion to the PydanticAI Masterclass and its first video tutorial **[The Best Agent Framework Has Arrived (Coding Tutorial for PydanticAI w/ OpenAI, Ollama, AzureOpenAI)](https://www.youtube.com/watch?v=xVe87QpNE80)** which introduces the framework and demonstrates its key features through practical coding examples.